 How Traditional Publishing and Self-Publishing Overlap

 So far we’ve talked about the major differences between traditional publishing and self-publishing, but they have plenty of significant overlap too.
 Writing your book, for starters, won’t be any different.
 The steps that come after that are pretty similar too, other than skipping the “sell your book” step for self-publishing.
-Both journeys will (or should) start with a few rounds of edits, include interior formatting and cover design, and will end with you holding a beautiful printed and bound manifestation of all your hard work.
+Both journeys will (or should) start with a few rounds of edits, including interior formatting and cover design, and will end with you holding a beautiful printed and bound manifestation of all your hard work.

 But the biggest way that traditional publishing and self-publishing overlap, in my experience, is the marketing and publicity part.
 Many authors seem (somewhat mistakenly) to assume that being traditionally published means you’re guaranteed a built-in audience of loyal buyers and readers.

 Let me ask you this – have you ever said to yourself “Oh yes, I love everything Penguin Random House publishes, I buy every book they release.”
 Do you even know who publishes your favorite author?
 Kudos to you if you do, but most people don’t.
 Publishers don’t have fans, authors have fans.
 And regardless of whether you are traditionally published or self-published, it’s up to you to find your fans and grow your author network.

 Yes, traditional publishing has tools and advantages to help you with that—bigger marketing budgets, professional connections with reviewers and outlets, social media followers, other authors to talk you up, etc.—but all of that will only get you so far.
 A huge amount of the promotional work will still fall on the author.
 And hey, traditional publishing might have some advantages to help new authors with their promotional plans, but self-published authors aren’t totally without.